ionvision/ionvision.github.io.bk/notes/sip-installation.md

 ---
-title: Notes
+title: Installation of Sip for PyQt
-layout: Installation of Sip for PyQt
+layout: page
 comments: no
 ---